akhileshborgaonkar/etl-spark-orderparser/README.md

 }

 Execution:
+1. Update the input file path (file.path) and output hive table name (output.table) desired in the properties file at path src/main/resources/properties/ParserProperties.properties
-The spark-submit command is as below: spark-submit \
+2. Use the spark-submit command as below to run the jar using bash: spark-submit \
         --class com.sample.spark.Parser \
         --master yarn-client \